GridProtectionAlliance/go2cs/README.md

 * Go projects that contain a `main` function are converted into a standard C# project.
 The conversion process will automatically reference the needed shared projects, per defined encountered `import` statements, recursively.
 In this manner a single executable with no external dependencies, besides .NET runtime, is created - just like its original Go counterpart.

 * Conversion of pointer types will use the C# `ref` keyword where possible.
-When this strategy does not work, a regular pointer will be required -- in these contexts imported packages will be marked as `unsafe` to allow pointers.
+When this strategy does not work, a regular pointer will be required -- because of this imported packages are marked as `unsafe` to allow pointers.

 * Conversion of Go slices is based on the [`Slice<T>`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/goutil/Slice.cs) structure defined in the [`goutils`](https://github.com/GridProtectionAlliance/go2cs/tree/master/src/goutil) shared project.
 For example, the following Go code using slice operations: